History of Alpha for Prisons

 Lou Ronna Richardson

-With over ten years experience in ministry organizations as an office manage from Child Evangelism Fellowship and working in the import/export business and with local church, Lou Ronna was a great fit to the Alpha prison and re-entry team.
+With over ten years experience in ministry organizations as an office manage from Child Evangelism Fellowship and working in the import/export business for a large retail chain for another ten years, Lou Ronna was a great fit to the Alpha Prison and Re-entry team.

 She lives in Missouri with her husband Jack and has been with Alpha Prisons for nearly ten years.
 As Jack Cowley says: "She our glue that keeps us together!"